Greg-Boggs/easy_breadcrumb/README.txt

 The Easy Breadcrumb module provides a plug-and-play block to be embedded in your pages, typically at some place near the page's header.
+Easy Breadcrumb takes advantage of the work you've already done for generating your paths' alias, while it naturally encourages the creation of semantic and consistent paths.
 This modules is currently available for Drupal 7.x.

 Easy Breadcrumb uses the current URL (path alias) and the current page's title to automatically extract the breadcrumb's segments and its respective links.
 Easy Breadcrumb is really a plug and play module, it auto-generates the breadcrumb by using the current URL, the user needs to do anything to get it working.
-The resulting block will be something like:
-"Home >> Contact Us" or "Home / Contact us".
-The breadcrumb presentation could vary depending on the module's settings.
-Easy Breadcrumb naturally encourages the creation of semantic and consistent paths.

-By example, having a URL like "gallery/videos/once-a-time-in-cartagena", EasyBreadcrumb will automatically produces the breadcrumb "Gallery >> Videos >> Once a time in Cartagena" or "Gallery >> Videos >> Once a Time in Cartagena".
-Again, the breadcrumb presentation could vary depending on the module's settings.
+For example, having an URL like "gallery/videos/once-a-time-in-cartagena", EasyBreadcrumb will automatically produces the breadcrumb "Home >> Gallery >> Videos >> Once a time in Cartagena" or "Home >> Videos >> Once a Time in Cartagena".
+Again, the breadcrumb presentation will vary depending on your module's settings.

 Requirements
   * Pathauto